SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   <simple>         TYPE simple, "Elementary data type including enumerated types and
                                 "structured types with exclusively character-like flat components
   <object>         TYPE REF TO object. "object can only be specified after REF TO; can point to any object
+                                       "The types REF TO object and REF TO data are considered complete types.

 "Data objects to work with
 DATA: BEGIN OF s,